Sri Lanka (LK)

 I, ________________________________, an official veterinarian for the government of Australia certify to the best of my knowledge that:

-The Department issues certification for country freedom based on advice obtained from the Australian Chief Veterinary Officer as reported to the OIE.
+The Department issues certification for country freedom based on advice obtained from the Australian Chief Veterinary Officer as reported to the WOAH.

-- The batch1 from which the fish were selected have undergone a negative histopathological examination within 14 days prior to export for epizootic ulcerative syndrome (Aphanomyces invadans) and viral nervous necrosis (Betanodavirus spp.).
+- The batch1 from which the fish were selected have undergone a negative histopathological examination within 21 days prior to export for epizootic ulcerative syndrome

-- The fish have been treated for external parasites within 3 days of export.
+- The fish have been treated for external parasites within three (3) days of export.

-- The fish have been inspected by a registered veterinarian within 3 days of export and were free from clinical signs of infectious and contagious disease (including external parasites).
+- The fish have been inspected by a government biosecurity/fisheries officer or authorised veterinarian within three (3) days of export and were free from clinical signs of infectious and contagious disease (including external parasites).

 - The containers used for transporting the live fish were either new or have been cleaned and disinfected prior to use.